shanec-/nullfactory.net/Snow/_posts/2014-12-27-tfs-enable-reporting-warehouse-analysis-services.md

 ---
 layout: post
 title: TFS 2013 - Enabling Reporting, Warehouse and Analysis Services
-category: ALM, Team Foundation Server
+category: Team Foundation Server
 ---

 Suppose you already have an Team Foundation Server (TFS) environment where you have opted-out from configuring the Reporting Services and Analysis Services during the installation.
 The following steps would help you to configure the warehouse and reporting functionality.